 4. What is the effect of suspending standing orders?

-Standing orders may be suspended only for the particular purpose mentioned in the motion (standing order 210).
-So, for example, if a senator who is refused formality for a general business notice of motion successfully follows the 3-step process referred to above, the only standing orders which are suspended are those which would prevent the motion being moved and having precedence.
-All other standing orders, such as those relating to the rules of debate (see Brief Guide No. 2—Rules of Debate), continue to apply.
+Standing orders are suspended only for the particular purpose mentioned in the motion (standing order 210).
+So, for example, if a senator who is refused formality for a general business notice of motion successfully follows the 2-step process referred to above, the only standing orders which are suspended are those which would prevent the motion being moved and having precedence.
+All other standing orders, such as those relating to the rules of debate (see Guide No. 2—Rules of Debate), continue to apply.

 A suspension of standing orders lasts for the period specified in the relevant motion.
 In a rearrangement motion, for example, moved after a suspension of standing orders has been agreed to, the item of business to be given precedence is usually given precedence over all other business that day until determined (voted on).
 If that item is not resolved by the end of that day, then it has no special precedence on the following day unless a new suspension is agreed to.
-The timing of a suspension motion of this type affects what business is actually displaced.
-See chapter 8 of Odgers’ Australian Senate Practice, 13th edition for further details.
-Precedence may also last over a period of days.
-Private senators' bills have occasionally been given precedence over government business until proceedings on the bills were concluded.
+Precedence may also be specified to last over a period of days.
+Private senators’ bills have occasionally been given precedence over government business until proceedings on the bills were concluded.

 For assistance with any of the matters covered by this guide, government senators or their staff should contact the Clerk Assistant (Table), on extension 3020 or firstname.lastname@example.org, and non-government senators or their staff should contact the Clerk Assistant (Procedure), on extension 3380 or email@example.com.